 Cost of Ownership

-In third generation form, the Lexus IS is a bigger, more confident car that looks smarter and drives better.
+In improved third generation form, the Lexus IS is a more confident car that looks smarter and drives better.
 Plus, as before, it's very well equipped and beautifully built, with dealer back up which is second to none.
-None of which will help the IS 250 2.5-litre petrol V6 variant we've been looking at here be any more than a minority choice when it comes to this car.
+None of which will help the IS 200t 2.0-litre petrol turbo variant we've been looking at here be any more than a minority choice when it comes to this car.
 The running costs see to that.
 Still, if you're a little jaded with the three main choices in the compact executive saloon sector.
 In other words, if you simply don't want yet another BMW 3 Series, Mercedes C-Class or Audi A4, then here's a different way to go.
 It's a choice that doesn't punish you too much for a bit of individuality, whether that be dynamically, financially or merely through having your decision-making called into question.
-That's what Lexus hopes to have provided with this third generation IS.
+That's what Lexus hopes to have provided with this improved third generation IS.
 Perhaps there is a fourth way after all.